The details announced in the Autumn Budget 2024

 Rail

 The Trans-Pennine rail upgrade is being funded to ensure its delivery by the end of the year.
-The high-speed HS2 rail project will also receive funding.
+Also to receive funding is the high-speed HS2 rail project.

 Roads